StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 #   - $3: display_message (Optional, Default: true)
 #       - Whether an exit message should be printed.
 #       - Acceptable values: true, false
 #
-# OUTPUTS:
-#   stdout: Cleanup and interruption messages intended for the user.
-#   stderr: Error messages when exiting due to a failure.
-#
 # EXITS:
 #   exit_code: Always exits the script after cleanup is complete.